-We have successfully hired two student assistants through the Federal Work Study program that will assist with in-reach activities including student intake and resource connection.
-Once we return to campus, we will need to re-hire the Professional Expert, which is the liaison between the students and community organizations and our center.
+We have successfully hired one student assistant through the Federal Work Study program that will assist with in-reach activities including student intake and resource connection.
+The Professional Expert will continue as the liaison between the students and community organizations and our center.